nicedreams/rsyncsnap/README.md

 - Can create and store backup snapshots on local machine or remote server using ssh.
 - Snapshots are Samba `vfs_shadow_copy2` compatible with Windows Previous Versions.
 - A soft link will be updated to most current backup within backup directory.
 - The use of .includes file is for adding single or multiple sources to backup.
 You can use any name for the file and extension.
-Just something easy to keep track of.
 - The use of .excludes file is for excluding directories and files patterns from backup.
 You can use any name for the file and extension.
-Just something easy to keep track of.
-- Destination directory (snapshot archive) will be named the same as what the include filename is.  (mybackup.include = /mnt/ext-backup/rsyncsnap/mybackup@GMT-2019.07.18-15.01.25)  This way you can have multiple backup archives with their own custom name if needed.
+- Destination directory (snapshot archive) will be named the same as what the include filename is.  (mybackup.include = /mnt/ext-backup/rsyncsnap/mybackup@GMT-2019.07.18-15.01.25)  Can have multiple backup archives with their own custom name.

 ----------------------------------------------------------------------------------

 - Recommended to name backup destination directory "rsyncsnap" to help keep track and knowing how your backup snapshots were made.  (/mnt/ext-backup/rsyncsnap)
 - Ranger (ranger.github.io) makes it easier to browse snapshots in destination when using shell when have a lot of snapshots in destination.
+Or use any file manager you like.

 ----------------------------------------------------------------------------------

 ## Warnings
 - Do not delete the soft link to rsyncsnap-current directory!
 The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup.
 - Be careful with backup snapshot number.
-If snapshot amount is set to a low number like 1 then all snapshots will be removed.
+If snapshot amount is set to a low number like 1 then all snapshots will be removed and be left with only 1 backup.

 ## Installation